-7. When considering: (a) the award of a PEDL, (b) any Seaward Innovate Licence that will open with a 'Phase C' Work Programme, or (c) the assignment of any existing licence other than a Promote Licence in its Promote Period, OGA will consider the Financial Capacity of each company to meet the cost of agreed Work Programmes or other costs necessary to support OGA's objective of MERUK or fulfil their obligations under the licence.
+7. When considering: (a) the award of a PEDL, (b) any Seaward Innovate Licence that will open with a 'Phase C' Work Programme, or (c) the assignment of any existing licence other than a Promote Licence in its Promote Period, OGA will consider the Financial Capacity of each company to meet the cost of agreed Work Programmes or other costs necessary to support OGA's objective of MERUK.
 OGA will estimate those costs.
 Where there are none, there will be no Financial Capacity criterion for OGA to apply.
 For these purposes, all Work Programme costs are included, whether the commitments are firm, contingent or 'drill-or-drop'.